Stochastic Decision Horizons for Constrained Reinforcement Learning: Overview

 \subsection{Continuation models used in the experiments}

 The theory requires only $\alpha(s,a)\in[0,1]$.
 In practice, the choice of $\alpha$ is a modeling decision that controls how aggressively violations shorten the effective horizon and can materially affect off-policy stability.
-We use two simple mappings aligned with the regimes in our benchmarks.
+We use an \emph{exponential continuation model} throughout our experiments.
+Given per-step violation magnitudes $c_i(s,a)\ge 0$, we use the smooth attenuation